 So, let me begin by saying that there’s not really a magical recipe for quitting your job and traveling for a while.
 Many will fantasize and ponder of doing so, but few will take action.
 It’s not for everyone (or, not everyone can afford to do so, due to family obligations, money constraints, or they aren’t ready to part with their job for so long).
 I will say that circumstances tend to gravitate toward one outcome, even one that may surprise you.
 Traveling is a great excuse to do what you want and take control of your experiences.
-Up until a certain point, I as always told what to do, what to study, what career to pursue, what security to aim for, what kind of guys to date even!
+Up until a certain point, I was always told what to do, what to study, what career to pursue, what kind of guys to date even!
 As much as I appreciate sound advice, there comes a time when you just scream STOP! to all the outside noise and try to make a decision for yourself based on your own rationalizations.

 When life presents you with a junction, you pick a road to take.
 Not to get all Robert Frost on you, but I took what I believed was the road less traveled by (ironically, the traveling road) when I decided to travel for a while.
 I hung up my 8-year corporate badge and the career identity I was convinced defined me for so long, and within one week, I was on a one-way flight to Peru with no further plans or ideas of what to do with myself.
 I didn’t think about money or what to do after I might finish.
 I had hastily packed my shit into a new Osprey backpack, thinking “So this makes me a backpacker, right?”
 No, it turns out a backpacker is more of a mentality than a physical pack.
 All I knew was that I wanted to see Machu Picchu, and the rest would fall into place.